Brit Smith: "Karma's a Bitch"

 In April 2024, American singer JoJo Siwa released a song titled "Karma".
 The song went viral and received negative feedback.
 This then led to a re-uploading of an unreleased version recorded by Smith in 2012.
 The little-seen video featured animations by Super77 and had been uploaded to Vimeo for their portfolio since March 20, 2013.
 Smith's version of the song was praised online, which led to Smith officially releasing the song across all streaming platforms on April 13.
 In an interview with Page Six, Smith revealed that the song was originally intended to be her debut single; however, her label changed plans last minute.

 Shortly after "Karma's a Bitch" out-charted Siwa's version on iTunes in the United States in April 2024, Smith shared that she is returning to the music industry via an announcement of her upcoming EP, scheduled to debut on May 17, 2024.
 On April 30, 2024, it was announced that Smith had signed the "Karma's a Bitch" single to the independent record label and music distributor Broke Records.
-On May 17, 2024, Smith announced that the release of her EP was delayed, but is expected to release soon.
+On May 17, 2024, Smith announced that the release of her EP had been delayed.
 She also revealed that she would be releasing the single "Chocolates and Lies" that same day.
 The single "Chocolates and Lies" was released the next day on May 18, 2024.